Iximiel/adventOfCode2023/Readme.md

 Looks like this puzzle has written FUNCTIONAL on it... :smile:, actually is all about string manipulations

 I just removed a List.rev from the toolchain and inverted a number...

+## Day10

+Double digit, finally

+I never touched anything similar in my previos work (or maybe that time on counting clusters), but now is time to sleep